-If Then the student avoids reading whenever possible Provide daily time in class when independent reading practice is not just encouraged but expected.
-Allow students to choose what they want to read.
-Engage the student in conversations about his/her interests and help him/her find books that match those interests.
-Build confidence with easy recreational reading. the student lacks adequate background knowledge to access academic and literary texts Build and activate background knowledge by: Ensuring that students have many opportunities for wide reading.
-Providing text introductions for assigned reading.
-Discussing what background knowledge is necessary for understanding ideas in the text.
-Teaching students how to preview texts independently.
-Reading aloud to students from texts that they would not be able to read on their own. the student chooses books for independent reading that are too difficult or too easy Teach techniques for deciding whether a particular book is too difficult for a reader.
-Help him/her find engaging reading materials that stretch him/her just a bit, but not too much.
-Relax!
-Allow him/her to read easy books to build confidence and reading enjoyment. the student can read the words, but doesn't remember or understand what s/he read Help him/her move from "word calling" to comprehension by: Focusing on reading short chunks of text and retelling.
-Pausing frequently to discuss and analyze reading.
-Encouraging him/her to track thinking with sticky notes.
-Providing graphic organizers which require students to record their thinking about their reading. the student has a basic understanding of what he reads, but fails to grasp inferences or read between the lines Scaffold him/her in building inference by: Providing oral guided practice with read-aloud texts.
-Making the process of inference more explicit by analyzing clues from the text and background knowledge required.
-Marking pause points in the text for students to stop and record their inferences at that point.
+If Then the student avoids reading whenever possible Provide daily time in class where independent reading practice is expected.
+Allow students to choose what they are going to read.
+Engage the student in conversations about his/her interests and help him/her find books that match those interests Build confidence with easy, recreational reading the student lacks adequate background knowledge to access academic and literary texts Build and activate background knowledge by: Ensuring that students have many opportunities for wide reading Providing text introductions for assigned reading Discussing what background knowledge is necessary for understanding ideas in the text.
+Teaching students how to independently preview texts Read aloud to students from texts that they would not be able to read on their own the student chooses books for independent reading that are too difficult or too easy Teach techniques for deciding whether a particular book is too difficult for a reader.
+Help him/her find engaging reading materials that stretch him/her just a bit, but not too much Relax!
+Allow him/her to read easy books to build confidence and reading enjoyment. the student can read the words, but doesn't remember or understand what s/he read Help him/her move from "word calling" to comprehension by: focusing on reading short chunks of text and retelling Pausing frequently to discuss and analyze reading Encouraging him/her to track thinking with sticky notes providing graphic organizers which require students to record their thinking as they read the student has a basic understanding of what he reads, but fails to grasp inferences or read between the lines Scaffold him/her in building inference by: Providing oral guided practice with read-aloud texts Making the process of inference more explicit by analyzing clues from the text and background knowledge required.
+Mark pause points in the text for students to stop and record their inferences at that point.